flag Germany Germany: Tax system

 Inheritance and gift tax ranges from 7% to 50% with conditional exemptions (tax-free amounts between EUR 20,000 and EUR 500,000 apply, depending on the value and the degree of the relationship between donor and beneficiary).

 A small property tax applies, with a rate of 0.35% multiplied by a coefficient according to the municipality.
-As the current system of the property tax has been declared unconstitutional by the German Federal Constitutional Court, it can only be levied in its current form on a transitional basis until 31 December 2024.
-From 1 January 2025, property tax will then be levied on the basis of the new law.
+The existing property tax system has been deemed unconstitutional by the German Federal Constitutional Court, permitting its continued levy only on a transitional basis until December 31, 2024.

 A real estate transfer tax is applied with rates ranging from 3.5% to 6.5% to the transfers of German properties.